 Gibbon Falls is another popular waterfall in Yellowstone.
 There is easy access with a large pullout and a paved trail leading back downstream of the Gibbon River for people to take photos and soak in this beautiful 84-foot waterfall!

 Make sure to plan a few minutes to enjoy Gibbon Falls.
+This is a great place to enjoy a Yellowstone Picnic.

 Location - Just south of Old Faithful